AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 ## Step 7: Saving the Report

-When you create a new chart, you can save it by clicking the **Save** button at the top right corner of the Visual Report Builder.
+When you create a new chart, you can save it by clicking **Save** at the top right corner of the Visual Report Builder.

 You can choose to save a chart, table, or number (scalar) using the **Type** dropdown and the dashboard to which the report should be saved using the Location dropdown.

-You can then save the report by clicking the **Save to Dashboard** button.
+You can then save the report by clicking **Save to Dashboard**.

 ![](../assets/Screen_Shot_2015-11-23_at_5.51.17_PM.png)